Eljowe/Obstacle1/README.md

 while the minimax agent with iterative deepening can search up to depths 4-7.
 While playing against a minimax agent with 2.0 second time limits, the agent wins 19-1, from 20 games.
 The strength will be further determined in the upcoming tournament.

+### Tournament results

+In the tournament, Obstacle1 scored 20 wins and 3 losses, winning 127 individual rounds, finishing 6th in a group of 31 agents.
+As there were 8 groups, this score would approximately translate in 40th-48th place out of 250 agents.
+The result was not enough to qualify for the next round (only two agents from each group qualified), but I'm happy with the result, having learned a lot, and having reached the top 20% of the agents in such skilled competition.